 Testing after a heart attack

-angina, you may have more tests.
+From 2 to 3 days after a heart attack or after being admitted to the hospital for unstable angina, you may have more tests.
 (Even though you may have had some of these tests while you were in the emergency room, you may have some of them again.)

 Doctors use these tests to see how well your heart is working and to find out whether undamaged areas of the heart are still receiving enough blood flow.

 These tests may include: